evansodiaka/Evantech/README.md

 - full name: Evans Odiaka
 - University of Manitoba graduate in Computer Science.
-- Currently interested in web development(full stack development).
+- Currently interested in web development and mobile development (full stack development).
 - Feel free to contact me at evansodiaka@gmail.com
 - Feel free to see my visual portfolio evansodiaka.com